ec-europa/atomium/README.md

 To enable the theme, go to **admin/appearance** and select an Atomium based theme.

-Atomium comes with "Atomium Bartik" sub-theme provided as an example, it can be used as a starter-kit as well.
+Atomium comes with "Atomium Bartik" sub-theme provided as an example, also, it can be used as a starter-kit.
 It is a fork of the Bartik core theme but based on Atomium.

 The sub-theme provide examples of *preprocess* functions and templates, allowing custom theme to be crafted quickly.